-When the evaluation team is to visit the field for surveys, a draft itinerary of the trip needs to be presented to the ODA Evaluation Division without delay, after the team members are selected.
+When the evaluation team is to visit the field for surveys, a draft itinerary of the trip needs to be presented to the ODA Evaluation Division without delay, after the contract of the evaluation survey is concluded.
 The ODA Evaluation Division hears opinions of relevant divisions and overseas establishments of MOFA and arranges the schedule.